telerik/kendo-intl/docs/date-formatting/api.md

 #### format.year `String`

-Specifies how the date year should be formatted.
+Specifies how the date year will be formatted.

 The supported values are:
 * `"numeric"`